aoloe/scribus-project/notification-palette/notification-palette.md

 - a message
 - a button applying a specific change
 - a button launching a dialog
+- a "Hide" button
+- a "Delete" button
 - a decay time, after which they are hidden
 - an importance (making sure that important messages are shown on top of less important ones

 The palette would be implemented as a plugin.

+There could be preferences for:
+- how long the list can become (LIFO)
+- how long items are kept in the list
+- manually clear the list